-Your baby's sweet smile is irresistible, but when whitish scales suddenly appear on his scalp, you start to worry.
+Your baby's sweet smile is irresistible, but when whitish flakes suddenly appear on their scalp, you start to worry.

 Don't worry!
-Cradle cap in babies is a common and mostly harmless phenomenon.
-In this blog post, you'll learn what cradle cap is, how you can treat it and gently remove it, and why your little darling will still be radiant.
+Cradle cap in babies is a common and usually harmless phenomenon.
+In this blog post, you'll learn what cradle cap is, how to treat and gently remove it, and why your little one will still be beaming.
 Let's take a look at the most important questions about cradle cap in babies.

-Cradle cap is a common and usually harmless skin problem that occurs mainly in babies in the first few months of life.
-It appears as yellowish or whitish scales that form on the baby's scalp.
-This phenomenon can worry parents because it often gives the impression that the baby has dry skin or flaky skin.
+Cradle cap is a common and usually harmless skin problem that occurs primarily in infants during the first few months of life.
+It manifests as yellowish or whitish scales that form on the baby's scalp.
+This phenomenon can worry parents, as it often gives the impression that the baby has dry skin or dandruff.

-But what is cradle cap actually and how does it arise?
+But what exactly is cradle cap and how does it develop?

-Cradle cap is not a serious disease, but a type of seborrhoeic dermatitis that can occur especially in the first months of your baby's life.
-It is an excessive production of sebaceous gland secretions on the scalp.
-This leads to the dead skin cells not being shed as usual, but condensing into scales under the influence of the sebum.
+Cradle cap is not a serious condition, but rather a type of seborrheic dermatitis that can occur particularly in the first few months of your baby's life.
+It involves an overproduction of sebum by the sebaceous glands on the scalp.
+This causes dead skin cells to not be shed as usual, but instead to clump together and form flakes under the influence of the sebum.

-The scales of cradle cap are usually yellowish to whitish and may also feel slightly oily.
-They often form thick, crusty layers on the scalp, but can also appear in the eyebrows, the edge of the diapers, and behind the ears.
+The scales of cradle cap are usually yellowish to whitish and can also feel slightly oily.
+They often form thick, crusty layers on the scalp, but can also appear on the eyebrows, around the edges of diapers, and behind the ears.
 Although cradle cap is most common in infants, it can also occur in older children and adults.

-However, it is important to be careful not to remove the scales forcefully as this can cause skin irritation.
-Gentle care and regular brushing of the baby's scalp can help to gradually loosen the scales.
+However, it's important to avoid forcibly removing the flakes, as this can lead to skin irritation.
+Gentle care and regular brushing of the baby's scalp can help to gradually loosen the flakes.
 In some cases, it may be necessary to use special care products to treat cradle cap.

 All in all, cradle cap is a temporary skin problem that occurs in many infants.
-It usually does not require any special medical treatment if it is mild, but it is important to be patient and sensitive to ensure your baby's well-being and health.
-If it is more severe, a pediatrician should be consulted to avoid secondary diseases.
+In mild cases, it usually doesn't require any special medical treatment, but it's important to handle it patiently and sensitively to ensure your baby's well-being and health.
+In more severe cases, a pediatrician should be consulted to prevent any secondary conditions.

 Cradle cap in babies: the causes